How is TrafficMetrix® Data Collected?

 Current Year Estimates

 Even with the increased accuracy and access that TrafficMetrix Published Counts make possible, Kalibrate wanted to dig deeper.
 After all, organizations that fund traffic data collection typically don’t publish their findings for at least a year, often longer.
 Published Counts could tell us about the past, but what about the present – even the future?

 After exhaustive research and trials, Kalibrate created a predictive modeling technique that delivers current year traffic count projections designed to reinforce sound business decisions.
-Estimates are currently offered for over 900,000 individual traffic data points.
+Estimates are currently offered for over 1 million individual traffic data points.

 In order to validate the forecasting model, Kalibrate withheld actual published traffic counts from the dataset and used the model to predict the withheld counts.
-The results in the chart below demonstrate a disparity of only 5.4%
+The results demonstrated a disparity of only 5.4%

 For an in-depth look at process behind Kalibrate’s predictive modeling, read our Current Year Estimates Whitepaper.